Centre should cooperate with inquiry instituted by SC on Pegasus: Gehlot | Politics

 The Centre had said that it would form its own panel, but the Supreme Court refused, saying it cannot trust the government's committee, Gehlot said, claiming that the Narendra Modi dispensation has lost its credibility.

-Gehlot reached Lakhasar in Bikaner to inspect a camp organised under the "Prashasan Gaon Ke Sang" campaign under which various relaxations are being given to people.
+During his visits to Bikaner, Churu, Sikar and Jaipur, Gehlot inspected camps organised under the 'Prashasan Gaon Ke Sang' campaign under which various relaxations are being given to people.

-He said that the campaign will be successful with the cooperation of people.
+He also interacted with people in the camps.
+In a camp in Shahpura in Jaipur district, Gehlot addressed the people and reiterated that his government will complete a full tenure of five years and appealed to people to vote the Congress again to power in the next assembly elections.
+He also referred to the six MLAs, who joined the Congress from the Bahujan Samaj Party (BSP), and independent legislators and said that his government was saved last year because of the support of these MLAs or else he would have to resign from the post. ''Our government was saved because of these people, how can we forget that the BJP conspired to topple the government by sitting in Delhi.
+What was not done...you all know.
+These MLAs stayed with me in the hotel for 34 days.
+Be it the BSP MLAs, who joined the Congress or the independents.
+If they had not been there, I would have to resign,'' Gehlot said.

+He said that numbers (of legislators) matter in democracy, and that 19 had gone (rebelled) during the last year's crisis but he managed to maintain the magic figure to save the government.
+It is noteworthy that the Gehlot government was in trouble last year after the then Deputy Chief Minister Sachin Pilot and 18 other MLAs took a rebellious stand against Gehlot's leadership.
+However, the matter was resolved with the intervention of the party high command.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)